Bessie Te Wenerau Grace: Europe

 In 1912, Grace and her married sister Agnes both applied for legal status as New Zealand Europeans, under the Native Land Amendment Act of 1912.
 They were two of the first four Māori to be Europeanised in this way.
 The status of European holders of native land would have allowed the Grace sisters to sell the land they had inherited individually rather than having to be bound by collective title.
 Grace had already planned to travel to Europe, and may have considered it would be easier to travel overseas as a New Zealand European.

-Grace traveled with her cousin Monica to England in May 1913, where they visited Cora Wilding, who was studying art at Bushey in Hertfordshire, stayed with their uncle, the Reverend George Grace in Stanstead Abbotts, and met up with Grace's brother Richard, who was studying medicine at the University of Edinburgh.
+Grace travelled with her cousin Monica to England in May 1913, where they visited Cora Wilding, who was studying art at Bushey in Hertfordshire, stayed with their uncle, the Reverend George Grace in Stanstead Abbotts, and met up with Grace's brother Richard, who was studying medicine at the University of Edinburgh.
 At some point prior to the trip or during it, Grace became engaged to Anthony Wilding, but told her siblings that she called it off.
 She returned to New Zealand alone in 1914.